2022 Grant Timeline

-July - Attend a mandatory pre-application information session
+August - Attend a mandatory pre-application information session REGISTER HERE

-August 7 - Deadline to submit a new LIVEGIVEmidsouth.org profile OR updates to an existing profile
+September 23 - Deadline to have LIVEGIVEmidsouth.org profile in progress OR updates to an existing profile

 October, November - Grant committee site visits

-A complete application includes a published, reviewed LIVEGIVEmidsouth.org profile, a current strategic plan approved by the organization’s Board of Directors, and a line item project budget (including all project revenues and expenses).
-The strategic plan may be uploaded to the organization’s LIVEGIVEmidsouth.org profile.
+A complete application includes a submitted application through GranteeView, an in progress LIVEGIVEmidsouth.org profile with identified fields approved, and a line item project budget (including all project revenues and expenses).
 The project budget should be submitted along with the application through the Community Foundation’s online grant portal, GranteeView.
 Click here to access GranteeView.

 All eligible applications are reviewed by a Community Foundation grant committee to determine which applicants are invited to move forward in the process and host a site visit.
 (If your organization is invited to host a site visit, further information and instructions will be provided upon notification.)
 Members of the committee then attend applicant site visits, before making funding recommendations to present to the Community Foundation’s Board of Governors.

 Grants are awarded for a 12-month term, and all funds must be raised and spent by the end of that term.